Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

-Writing a Bachelor Thesis
+Writing a bachelor thesis:

-Writing a bachelor thesis: step-by-step instructions for your top grade
+Step-by-step instructions for your top grade

 Writing a Bachelor's thesis is an important milestone in your studies and often marks the transition from study to professional practice.
 For many students, the Bachelor's thesis is the first major piece of academic work that is written independently.
 This process can be challenging, but also very fulfilling.
 In this article, we provide an overview of the most important steps and tips to help you successfully plan, structure and write your own Bachelor's thesis.
 From finding a topic to researching and writing your thesis - here you can find out what's important.